simbarras/celeritas-docs/meetings/minutes.md

 - The Celeritas demo app should be merged soon.
 - Team agreed with an in depth project briefing on October 14.
 Seth will sketch out the schedule.
 DOE presentation should happen around that same time.

+# Fri Sep 11, 2020
+**Meeting adjourned.**

+# Fri Sep 25, 2020

+- Vincent started working on the Bethe Heitler pair production physics model.
+For that, he needs material/element data.
+So now we are in the process of adding material and volume information to the geant-exporter app and GeantImporter class.
+- Amanda just created a PR for reading data from HepMC/HEPEVT input files and create events.
+- Guilherme is working on the propagator.
+- DOE presentation date is not defined still.